apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Taylor Swift deepfakes spread online, sparking outrage**
+**One More Thing the Houthis Could Do to Win Red Sea Rumble**

-You can read more about it [here](https://www.cbsnews.com/video/taylor-swift-deepfakes-spread-online-sparking-outrage/).
+You can read more about it [here](https://www.thedailybeast.com/theres-one-more-thing-the-houthis-can-do-to-escalate-red-sea-rumble).

 ## Requirements
 - Python 3.8